 No, PRP is the injection or addition of blood platelets to enhance or jump-start the healing of soft tissue.
 Stem cell therapy is the process of using stem cells to create new cells to promote damaged or lost cells.
 They are different treatments but fall in the category of regenerative medicine.

 To develop a PRP preparation, blood must first be drawn from a patient.
 The platelets are separated from other blood cells and their concentration is increased during a process called centrifugation.
 The increased concentration of platelets is then injected back into the region of the body being treated.
 This technique can also be performed in one of our clinic procedure rooms.

 While PRP and stem cell therapy has been used for years to treat a multitude of injuries, their application is fairly new to orthopaedics.
 Due to this, some insurance companies may deny coverage making these procedures self-pay.
 In most cases it’s close to the amount of your deductible if you did in fact have a surgery.
 Our business office will be happy to work with you to obtain alternative payment arrangements prior to scheduling any procedure.

 Am I a candidate for these regenerative treatment options?

-If you are suffering from any kind of joint, tendon or ligament pain and most other conservative treatments aren’t alleviating it then you may be a candidate for amniotic stem cell therapy.
+If you are suffering from any kind of joint, tendon or ligament pain and most other conservative treatments aren’t alleviating it then you may be a candidate for amniotic tissue product.
 However if you have severe degenerative osteoarthritis you may not be eligible.
 If you believe you are a candidate then please fill out the form to the right to schedule a consultation appointment with one of our surgeons.
 They will look at your X-rays and examine you to determine if you are a candidate for one of these regenerative treatments.

 Post-Procedure Instructions for Joints